+The Syrian civil war has led to the worst humanitarian crisis in a generation.
 Our teams are inside Syria giving children the basics they need to survive.
-They are also in Lebanon, Jordan, Iraq and Egypt providing urgent relief to refugee children and their families.
-But the numbers needing help are constantly growing.
-We urgently need your support to help more children.
+They are also in Lebanon, Jordan, Iraq and Egypt providing urgent relief and long term aid to refugee children and their families.
+But with no end to the crisis in sight we urgently need your support to help more children.

-Inside the war-torn country an estimated 4.4 million children need help.
-Another 1.2 million children have fled the country and are now living in over-stretched refugee camps or villages.
+Inside the war-torn country an estimated 3.2 million children have been forced from their homes.
+Another 1.5 million children have fled the country and are now living in over-stretched refugee camps or villages.

 How Save the Children is helping Syria's children

-Since March 2012, we have helped 421,000 people in Jordan, including 237,000 children.
-Food Vouchers and food packages are keeping children fed and our daily bread distribution reaches 91,000 people every day.
-We're also responsible for the hiring and training of Syrian teachers at 4 schools at refugee camps and also run safe places where children can play.
+Since March 2012, we have helped 487,000 people in Jordan, including 278,000 children.
+Food Vouchers and food packages are keeping children fed and our daily bread distribution reaches 72,000 people every day while our food vouchers help 75,000 people buy food for themselves and their families.

 Last winter to protect refugee children from the cold in Lebanon we've distributed almost 20,000 blankets to 4,000 families.
 We've also given more than 35,000 people materials to protect where they are sheltering (whether tents or unfinished buildings) from the elements.
 Altogether, we have helped 153,500 people to date, including 114,700 children.